Chatway-app/chatway-live-chat-php/README.md

 ## Basic Usage

-Just embed the chat widget without any visitor verification:
+Embed the Chatway live chat widget without visitor verification:

 ```php
 echo Chatway\Chatway::make('your-widget-id')->getScript();
 ```

-This will output the Chatway script tag.
+You can find your widget ID on the [Chatway Installation Page](https://go.chatway.app/installation) (`id=WIDGET_ID`).

 ---

-## Visitor Verification
+## Visitor Verification (Optional)

-To securely verify logged-in users (optional), pass:
+To securely verify logged-in visitors, provide:

 - The **user ID**
 - The **email address**
-- A **secret key** provided from your Chatway dashboard
+- A **secret key** from the [Visitor Verification page](https://go.chatway.app/visitors-verification)
-- Whether the signature should be based on `id` or `email`
+- Whether to generate the signature based on `'id'` or `'email'`

-All four fields are required to enable visitor verification.
+All four parameters are required for visitor verification.

 Example: